ArturoAmaya/ShortcutsQR/README.md

 ```
 (###) ###-####
 ```
 The "()" are chars, as is the space and the "-".
-The string is 14 chars long.
+The string is 14 chars long. "iPhone" label is `iPhone`, so that's weird.
 ## address
 List, then tuples.
 The label follows the same format as the others.
 The contents is a `dict`.
 A standard one looks like this: